 Skirt fitting – the full tummy.
 Design, fitting, SewingIndie, Tutorial | 4 comments Today I’m showing how I fitted this skirt (Charlotte Skirt by By Hand London) – and especially how I made sure it camouflaged my full tummy.
 Read it right HERE at the By Hand London blog!
 It’s all part of the Sewing Indie Month!
-Read more: Full bust alteration (FBA) for the Rachel Wrap Dress How to: Removing bust darts from a pattern Sewing leather: The Paula Pleat Skirt Fitting trousers (or pants, depending on where you are :-)) How to draft and sew an EASY made-to-measure skirt in just an hour!
+Read more: Full bust alteration (FBA) for the Rachel Wrap Dress Sewing leather: The Paula Pleat Skirt Fitting: A better FBA (full-bust-adjustment) for a no-dart front!
+How to draft and sew an EASY made-to-measure skirt in just an hour!
+An easy Full Bust Adjustment (FBA) for no-dart fronts..
 4 Comments Athina on May 23, 2014 at 22:27 Hi Maria!
 I am so grateful for this tutorial.
 I own the Charlotte skirt pattern for ages, but haven’t sewn it because it was so wrong for my body.
 I have purchased the great majority of your patterns, because they are casual and elegant at the same time, but mostly because my figure resembles yours very much.
 Now, thanks to you, I might give this pattern a second look and finally see myself in a stylish pencil skirt.
 Reply Debbie on August 1, 2014 at 08:55 Hi Maria I loved your tummy adjustment tutorial, do you have any advice on the same adjustment for your Yasmin skirt?
 I have found a good tutorial on converting a dart skirt to a yoke (http://etherealland.com/tatterdemalion/2012/08/12/yokes-one-way-to-hide-darts/ ) but can’t quite get my head round adjusting an existing yoke.
 Reply Ness on September 10, 2014 at 08:30 Hello Maria – I stumbled upon this post via Pinterest.
 It was very helpful indeed.
 I am in the process of sewing a http://bluegingerdoll.com/products/the-betsy-pencil-skirt-paper-pattern.
 I saw your post over at Hand of London re the Charlotte skirt and you mentioned that “it has awesome darts that angle and accentuate the curves (which I, sadly donâ€™t really have that many of, so I like to pretend that I do).
 I have what you would call a pot-belly if I were a toddler.”
 I hear you!
 I think we must be twins!
 The Betsy skirt is similarly designed.
 I have no curves… yet I have a tum.
 Unfortunately I suffer from ibs (bloating) as well as having natural tum bulge to boot so this tutorial is greatly appreciated!
 THANKS! :) Reply Gaynor on April 3, 2018 at 11:58 This was posted from one of the facebook pages.
 Sewing in the UK.
 Thank you so much for this tutorial.
 Just what I needed.
 Reply Trackbacks/Pingbacks The Truth About Fitting - […] adjustments one can take.
 Now, I regularly take a large bicep adjustment, small waist adjustment, full tummy adjustment, and… Submit a Comment Cancel replyYour email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment * Name * Email * Website Δ This site uses Akismet to reduce spam.
+Learn how your comment data is processed.